Why Clearing Liens on an Inherited Home Matters

 Skyrocketing or Unpaid Property Taxes

-Did the deceased owner neglect property taxes?
+Did thedeceased owner neglect property taxes?
 Those unpaid amounts typically convert into a lien.

 Judgment or Lawsuit History

-If the deceased had outstanding legal judgments, it’s possible those turned into real estate liens.
+If thedeceased had outstanding legal judgments, it's possible those turned into real estate liens.

 Probate Notice of Debts